estuary/flow/site/docs/concepts/captures.md

 ## Automatically update captures

-You can choose to run periodic discovers in the background by adding the n `autoDiscover` property to the capture.
+You can choose to run periodic discovers in the background by adding the `autoDiscover` property to the capture.
 Flow will periodically check for changes to the source and re-publish the capture to reflect those changes.

 There are several options for controlling the behavior of `autoDiscover`: